Treatment Options - Pomalyst

 What types of patients can benefit from Pomalyst?

-Pomalyst has been shown to be effective in patients with relapsed and refractory multiple myeloma following treatment with other available agents, including Velcade and Revlimid.
-In early studies 46% of patients who progressed after Velcade and Revlimid had clinical benefit from Pomalyst in combination with low-dose dexamethasone.
+Pomalyst has been shown to be effective in patients with relapsed and refractory multiple myeloma following multiple lines of treatment with other available agents, including Velcade and Revlimid.

 In addition, Pomalyst is effective in patients with high-risk myeloma as well as those with kidney problems.